 The process for interstate seasonal workers coming to Tasmania is informed by whether workers have spent the 14 days prior to arriving in Tasmanian in a low, medium or high-risk area or have been overseas.
 For more information visit Coming to Tasmania.

 Seasonal workers coming from medium-risk areas need to follow the seasonal worker exemption process, where Tasmanian agricultural businesses apply on behalf of the workers they have recruited from interstate.

-Employers will let workers know if they have been approved as a seasonal worker, and they will be required to follow strict conditions for the first 14 days they are in Tasmania.
+Employers will let workers know if they have been approved as a seasonal worker, and that they will be required to follow conditions for the first 14 days they are in Tasmania.

-On arrival in Tasmania, employer provide private transport for workers to transit directly from the airport to their accommodation.
+On arrival in Tasmania, employers provide private transport for workers to transit directly from the airport to their accommodation.

-- shopping for groceries, fuel, medicine or other urgent supplies;
+b. they are shopping for food, beverages, fuel, medicine and urgent household supplies;

 Seasonal workers from high-risk areas